Whole Child Education:

-The Upper School art program is designed to offer a variety of complex projects.
+The Upper School art program is designed to offer a variety of complex projects and plenty of opportunities for cross-curricular learning.
 The works are more involved, with a range of steps and different techniques, to yield a more sophisticated result.
 The course is divided into three trimesters, allowing each student two trimesters of art a year.
 The third trimester may be used to make props and/or sets for the drama production of each particular grade.
 Powhatan values the artistic endeavors of all students and encourages all students who demonstrate talent or interest.

 The music program at Powhatan is inclusive and involves all students in grades pre-kindergarten through eight.
 Students learn music skills, theory, appreciation of other cultures and genres, and receive multiple opportunities to perform in small and large groups for peers, adults, and the community.